When will the name change take effect?

 Will my statement change?

-Your statement will continue to look the same through the May 2017 statement.
-After that, your statement will be redesigned to reflect our new name.
+Your account statement will continue to look the same through the June 2017 statement that mails in early July.
+Your credit card statement will look the same through the August statement that mails in mid-August.
+After those dates, your statements will be redesigned to reflect our new name.

 Will my tax forms say United SA Credit Union or United Texas Credit Union?